-Reviewed: Our trip with Jet2 Holidays to Cyprus staying at the Amavi Hotel, Paphos.
+Reviewed: Jet2 Holidays, Paphos, Cyprus staying at the Amavi Hotel, Paphos.
 This luxury couples’ 5* hotel in Paphos is perfect if you’re looking for a holiday in Cyprus to relax, revitalise and reconnect…

 [Ad – Gifted Trip]